Blimeo/llms-txt-generator/README.md

 ### Environment Variables

 Create a `.env` file in the project root with the following variables.
 In addition, they must all be configured as repo secrets on Github.
+You must also upload the .env file to the Vercel environment variables page.

 ```bash
 # Supabase Configuration